| Spring is coming! Soon, a beautiful spring day will arrive, and you'll

 with electrical tape over the crystal.
 Check the condition of the foam

+used to protect your receiver.
 Don't forget to check your antenna wire.
 Antenna wires typically take

 a lot of abuse and could be damaged.
 Also, check your servos for smooth,